 We are delighted that a grant from Heritage Lottery Fund, as part of their ‘First World War Then and Now’ programme, will allow us to share this hidden history with people across the borough during 2018 and 2019.

 We launched the project in February 2018 with a one-man play ‘This Evil Thing’.
-‘The Lost Files’ sculpture has opened at Bruce Castle Museum and will be on display until September 2018; and there will be workshops, peace walks and other activities (dates to be announced).
+‘The Lost Files’ sculpture opened at Bruce Castle Museum where it was on display for three months until September 2018; there have been workshops, peace walks and other activities (more dates to be announced).
 We shall unveil a specially created plaque commemorating conscientious objectors in Haringey installed in Green Lanes, Harringay in May 2019 outside the Salisbury public house, the site of an anti-war protest meeting in August 1914.

 Image from The Peace Museum, Bradford: part of ‘The Conchie’, a 1931 painting by Arthur Wilson Gay (1901-1958).